 The hotel was sold out on opening night, its casino overflowing with all walks of life – the rich and the less so, the aged and the infirm, the hipsters and the square – and every race, color and gender preference under the sun.
 Some came from out of town, but many more were local.
 Among them was a staff of 3,900 employees, hand-selected from the 60,000 who applied for much-needed jobs.

 Catalysts for change

-So here today, we have two tall buildings that are harbingers of a bright new future for the nation’s second-largest gaming and entertainment city.
-Do they qualify as great design?
-Probably not.
-But they are strong, clean and potent catalysts for change – and physical icons for the transformational power of architecture – for a community and the people who live and work there.
+Today, we have two tall buildings that are harbingers of a bright new future for the nation’s second-largest gaming and entertainment city.
+They are strong, clean and potent catalysts for change – and physical icons for the transformational power of architecture – for a community and the people who live and work there.

 For example, Hard Rock’s minorities partner, Joe Jingoli, worked with the attorney general’s office to change the name of a local legal venue from “Drug Court” to “Recovery Court.”
 He helped establish a jobs training program – and began to hire its cleaned-up graduates at the hotel and casino.

 The Seminole Tribe – once the innocent and death-ridden victims of Andrew Jackson’s early 19th-century “Trail of Tears,” today adheres to a powerful, healing mantra: “Love all.
 Serve all.”

 It’s displayed everywhere inside and outside this property, even on coffee cups.
 It serves as a redeeming sign of hope for Atlantic City and the state of New Jersey.
 But it’s also a vessel brimming with special meaning for all Americans.

 Hard Rock in Atlantic City symbolizes a world of promise and possibility.
 It’s a civic role model for others to emulate, with the dogged will demonstrated by the Seminole Tribe, the entrepreneurial zeal of Hard Rock International and the enthusiastic cooperation of state and local governments.